 In order to use the OT, it should only be necessary that the computer in question has Java installed.
-Most computers have Java pre-installed, but if this is not the case, the latest version of Java (also known as the Java Runtime Environment or JRE) should be downloaded from http://java.com.
-Regarding the version of Java, it is absolutely essential that version 6 of Java (also known as JAVA SE 6) be installed, although Java 7 also seems to work without any problems.
+Most computers have Java pre-installed, but if this is not the case, the latest version of Java (also known as the Java Runtime Environment or JRE) should be downloaded from http://java.com/.
+Regarding the version of Java, it is absolutely essential that Java 7 be installed, although Java 8 probably works okay.
 The currently installed version can be checked by typing java -version on the command line, the output of which should look something like this:

-java version "1.7.0_13" Java(TM) SE Runtime Environment (build 1.7.0_13-b20) Java HotSpot(TM) 64-Bit Server VM (build 23.7-b01, mixed mode)
+java version "1.7.0_71" Java(TM) SE Runtime Environment (build 1.7.0_71-b14) Java HotSpot(TM) 64-Bit Server VM (build 24.71-b01, mixed mode)

-The 13 in this particular example refers to the patch release of the installation and should increment every time the Java installation is updated.
-Patch releases do appear intermittently and should usually be installed.
-When reporting a problem with the OT, the full version number including the patch release should be reported.
+The number that follows the underscore refers to which update of the Java version has been installed.
+Updates appear regularly and should always be installed.
+When reporting a problem with the OT, the full version number including the update should be reported.